JPMorgan Chase & Co. (JPM) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price estimated by analysts for JPM is $169.50, which is $10.53 above than the current price.
-The public float for JPM is 2.88B, and at present, short sellers hold a 0.65% of that float.
-The average trading volume of JPM on September 25, 2023 was 9.34M shares.
+The public float for JPM is 2.88B, and currently, short sellers hold a 0.70% ratio of that float.
+The average trading volume of JPM on October 02, 2023 was 9.23M shares.

 JPM’s Market Performance

-JPM’s stock has seen a -2.07% decrease for the week, with a -1.11% drop in the past month and a 4.95% gain in the past quarter.
-The volatility ratio for the week is 1.44%, and the volatility levels for the past 30 days are at 1.43% for JPMorgan Chase & Co.
-The simple moving average for the last 20 days is -0.81% for JPM stock, with a simple moving average of 3.73% for the last 200 days.
+JPM’s stock has seen a -0.49% decrease for the week, with a -2.12% drop in the past month and a -0.29% fall in the past quarter.
+The volatility ratio for the week is 1.76%, and the volatility levels for the past 30 days are at 1.52% for JPMorgan Chase & Co.
+The simple moving average for the last 20 days is -1.01% for JPM stock, with a simple moving average of 2.97% for the last 200 days.

 Analysts’ Opinion of JPM